-The nature of the claims for at least two of the doctors (I’m not sure of the claims against the third who was not held responsible) that were allegedly a substantial contributing factor in the child’s cerebral palsy were different.
-The emergency room doctor was ostensibly told of the concern about the mother at 5:45 a.m. but did not see or evaluate her.
+The nature of the claims for at least two of the doctors (I’m not sure of the claims against the third) that were allegedly a substantial contributing factor in the child’s cerebral palsy was different.
+The emergency room doctor ostensibly shared his concern about the mother at 5:45 a.m. but did not see or evaluate her.
 The obstetrician allegedly was told about the concerns with the patient at 7:00 a.m. but did not see her or order that she be sent to labor and delivery.

 Now, that exact defense might be inapplicable to the facts of this malpractice case but some derivative version of that defense is almost invariably applicable when a medical malpractice lawsuit makes allegations against different doctors.

-Again, I do not know all of facts and there could certainly be other facts present in this cerebral palsy case that would make one lawyer handling the claims of all three doctors an understandable strategy.
-This is obviously Monday morning quarterbacking after a bad medical malpractice verdict – which is incredibly easy to do.
-The attorney who represented the doctors is considered one of the best medical malpractice lawyers in Maryland.
+Again, I do not know all the relevant facts and there could be other facts present in this cerebral palsy case that would make one lawyer handling the claims of all three doctors an understandable strategy.
+This is obviously Monday morning quarterbacking after a bad medical malpractice verdict – which is easy to do.
+We consider the attorney who represented the doctors one of the best medical malpractice lawyers in Maryland.

 But even if there are facts I don’t know that would change my analysis in this case, the principle I am talking about still holds true: defendants are almost invariably better off having their own lawyer to at least give them the easy option of jumping ship on the “we are all in this together” boat.

 It is noteworthy that the Frederick County jury only awarded $300,000 for pain and suffering.
-It is hard to imagine that $300,000 for pain and suffering is reasonable when the jury awarded over $3.5 million in past and future medical bills.
-But my guess is that Paul Bekman – another incredible malpractice lawyer (this trial was clash of the titans with these lawyers) – specifically asked for a lower pain and suffering award because he wanted the jury to focus on the hard numbers that are not subject to Maryland’s cap on damages in medical malpractice cases.
+I can’t imagine that $300,000 for pain and suffering is reasonable when the jury awarded over $3.5 million in past and future medical bills.
+But my guess is that Paul Bekman – another good malpractice lawyer – specifically asked for a lower pain and suffering award because he wanted the jury to focus on the hard numbers that are not subject to Maryland’s cap on damages in medical malpractice cases.